TIBCOSoftware/snappydata/docs/howto.md

   Other members: localhost(9368:locator)<v0>:16944, 192.168.63.1(9519:datastore)<v1>:46966
 ```

-You can check SnappyData UI by opening `http://<leadHostname>:5050` in browser, where `<leadHostname>` is the host name of your lead node.
+You can check the SnappyData UI by opening `http://<leadHostname>:5050` in your browser, where `<leadHostname>` is the host name of your lead node.
 Use [Snappy SQL shell](howto.md#howto-snappyShell) to connect to the cluster and perform various SQL operations.

-**Shutdown Cluster**: You can shutdown the cluster using the `sbin/snappy-stop-all.sh` command:
+**Shutdown Cluster**: You can shut down the cluster using the `sbin/snappy-stop-all.sh` command:

 ```
 $ sbin/snappy-stop-all.sh